 Shark Sanctuary - A shark sanctuary is not a legally defined term, however it is generally an area that forbids commercial fishing operations from catching some or all shark species.
 The first official shark sanctuary was created by Palau in 2009, though Israel enacted shark protections in their EEZ in 1980.
 It was followed by Maldives, Honduras, The Bahamas and Tokelau.
 (Wikipedia)

-Strongly Protected Marine Reserve - newer term that includes all no-take marine areas as well as large remote areas where recreational and subsistence fishing are strongly managed and restriced to minimize impact.
+Strongly Protected Marine Reserve - MPAs that include no-take marine areas or zones as well as large remote areas where recreational and subsistence fishing are strongly managed and restriced to minimize impact.
+Learn more about the increasing evidence in support of strongly protected marine reserves here.
 (MPAtlas)

 World Heritage Site – an area exhibiting extensive natural or cultural history.
 Maritime areas are poorly represented, however, with only 46 out of over 800 sites (UNESCO)